Google Trends API for AI agents

 get_growth

-Compute precise period-over-period Google Search growth with absolute volume estimates - the key capability missing from the official Google Trends site and from pytrends.
+Compute period-over-period Google Search growth with absolute volume estimates.
+That combination is missing from the official Trends site and from pytrends.

 get_growth(keyword='model context protocol', source='google search', percent_growth=['3M', '1Y'])